-- (c) specified categories prescribed by the council. - (2) A person may not practise in any of the categories contemplated in subsection (1), unless he or she is registered in that category. - (3) A person who is registered in the category of candidate must perform work in the project and construction management professions only under the supervision and 35 control of a professional of a category as prescribed.
+- 18. (1) The categories in which a person may register in the quantity surveying profession are- - (a) Professional Quantity Surveyor; - (b) Candidate Quantity Surveyor; or - (c) specified categories prescribed by the council. - (2) A person may not practise in any of the categories contemplated in subsection (1), unless he or she is registered in that category. - (3) A person who is registered in the category of candidate must perform work in the quantity surveying profession only under the supervision and control of a professional of a category as prescribed.